Is the Ryze Tello drone powered by DJI worth the money, and is it perhaps the first decent beginner drone? Let’s find out in my review.

 Ryze Tello is as mentioned a small, smart and affordable low-end FPV (First Person View) drone that is on the borderline of a toy.
 The base price is $99, which is of course much cheaper than the larger and more expensive drones.

 It is made by a startup company called Ryze Tech who have partnered up with DJI and Intel for the flight control system and processing.
-So even if many people call it the DJI Tello drone, DJI have really only delivered some components on the inside.
+So even if many people call it the DJI Tello drone, DJI has really only delivered some components on the inside.
 But you can still buy it in the official DJI store.

 These are a few of the main features that you can read about on the outside of the box: